thestippe/thestippe.github.io/_drafts/statistics/logistic_regression.md

 who proved that the incident was caused by a loss of flexibility of the shuttle O-rings caused by the low temperature
-(see the [Wikipedia page](https://en.wikipedia.org/wiki/Space_Shuttle_Challenger_disaster)) Here we will take the data on the number of O-rings damaged in each mission of the Challenger and we will provide an estimate on the probability that one o-ring becomes damaged as a function of the temperature.
+(see the [Wikipedia page](https://en.wikipedia.org/wiki/Space_Shuttle_Challenger_disaster)) Here we will take the data on the number of O-rings damaged in each mission of the Challenger, and we will provide an estimate on the probability that one o-ring becomes damaged as a function of the temperature.
 The original data can be found [here](https://archive.ics.uci.edu/dataset/92/challenger+usa+space+shuttle+o+ring), and we provide here the dataset grouped by temperature for completeness (the temperature is expressed in &deg;F).